-A basic canoeing session is held at Duck Arm approximately 300 metres from either campsite and can run from 1 $\frac{1}{2}$ - 3 hours in length.
+A basic canoeing session is held at Duck Arm approximately 300 metres from either campsite and can run from $1 \frac{1}{2}$ - 3 hours in length.
 Each session will include the following elements and follow a similar outline:

-- The correct fitting of helmets (for participants in Primary School) and lifejackets will be demonstrated and then checked by a Coolamatong leader - Participants will be instructed how to safely carry canoes to the water from the storage racks - The Coolamatong instructor will provide an on-land instruction of basic strokes to paddle a canoe - What to do if the canoe capsizes will be explained - Boundaries, dangers (including weather conditions) and whistle signals will be highlighted - The instructor must be the first boat on the water and will demonstrate how to enter the canoe safely.
+- The correct fitting of helmets (for participants in Primary School) and lifejackets will be demonstrated and then checked by a Coolamatong leader - The Coolamatong instructor will provide an on-land instruction of basic strokes to paddle a canoe. - What to do if the canoe capsizes will be explained - Boundaries and whistle signals will be highlighted - The instructor must be the first boat on the water and will demonstrate how to enter the canoe safely.
 School staff may be asked to help the participants onto the water - Time will be given for the participants to practice their skills whilst the instructor moves around the group coaching participants - The instructor will then base the rest of the session (games, activities etc.) on the students' skills and capabilities - The instructor must be the last boat off the water - After the equipment has been placed away, the session will be wrapped up back at the campsite, before the students can have showers or change clothes